 (d) the worker’s degree of permanent whole of person impairment for the purposes of clause 18A;

-“secondary condition” means a condition, whether psychological, psychiatric, or sexual, that, although it may result from the injury or injuries concerned, arises as a secondary, or less direct, consequence of that injury or those injuries.
+secondary condition means a condition, whether psychological, psychiatric, or sexual, that, although it may result from the injury or injuries concerned, arises as a secondary, or less direct, consequence of that injury or those injuries.

 [Section 146 inserted by No. 42 of 2004 s.
 109.]